sajjaphani/learn-java/README.md

 A [SynchronousQueue](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/SynchronousQueue.html) is a blocking queue in which each insert operation must wait for a corresponding remove operation by another thread, and vice versa.

 This [example](/src/org/learnjava/concurrent/SynchronousQueueExample.java) uses a synchronous queue for solving producer consumer problem.

+### Transfer Queue

+A [TransferQueue](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/TransferQueue.html) is a blocking queue in which producers may wait for consumers to consume elements.

+This [example](/src/org/learnjava/concurrent/TransferQueueExample.java) uses a transfer queue for solving producer consumer problem.

 ## Object Design